Snapwave333/Redline_Arb/OneDrive/Desktop/ARBYS/README.md

 ---

 # 🚀 Redline Arbitrage

+> Maintenance Notice (deadline focus): Mobile web app build/test/production pipelines are temporarily paused.
+We are prioritizing the Desktop Client (Windows/macOS) and the Backend Flask API server.
+CI mobile QA has been disabled and mobile preview servers have been stopped.
+Existing mobile instructions remain below for reference only and will be re-enabled after deadlines.

 Precision sports-arbitrage engine with a modern PyQt6 interface, tuned for performance and reliability.
 Built for rapid market scanning, robust account health monitoring, and one-click execution workflows.
 Brand-focused presentation using the Redline palette: `#FF0033` (accent), `#0D0D0F` (charcoal), `#FFFFFF` (white).